benc-uk/smilr/azure/templates/aci-mongo/readme.md

 # ARM Template - Azure Container Instance
-Deploy the Smilr app using just Azure Container Instances with MongoDB running in a container.
-The data-api and mongo containers will run in the same container group.
+Deploy the Smilr app using just Azure Container Instances (ACI) with MongoDB running in a container.
+The data-api and mongo containers will run in the same container group and so demonstrates the shared container group model in ACI

 ## Deployed Resources
 - Microsoft.ContainerInstance/containerGroups